nrsharip/iss-web/README.md

 ## Overview
-The intention of this project is to access, store and render the data posted by the [Moscow Exchange](https://www.moex.com/en/) [Informational & Statistical Server (ISS) API](https://www.moex.com/a2920) for the scientific research and analysis.
+The intention of this project is to access, store and render the data posted by the [Moscow Exchange](https://www.moex.com/en/) (stock exchange, bonds, foreign exchange - forex, futures, options, ETFs etc.) [Informational & Statistical Server (ISS) API](https://www.moex.com/a2920) for the scientific research and analysis.

 Before you start interacting with the [Moscow Exchange website](https://www.moex.com/en/), please read these carefully:
 - [MOEX User Agreement](https://assets.moex.com/agreements/en/agreement.pdf) (en)